Strelna

 INTRODUCTION

-There is a private house half way up Mary Street which is called The Old Manse (Fig.1).
+There is a house half-way up Mary Street which is now called The Old Manse (Fig.1).
+Previously it was known as Hill Head and contained a nonconformist chapel.

 Figure 1.
 The Old Manse Mary Street (Frances Billinge 2019).